 Acthar® is delivered as either a subcutaneous or intramuscular injection and is a naturally-occurring hormone produced by the pituitary gland and has several potential mechanisms as to how it may benefit patients with PM or DM.
 Acthar® causes the release of cortisol from a patient’s adrenal glands, thus mimicking the effects of taking corticosteroids by mouth.
 Acthar also interacts with a number of receptors throughout the immune system and may reduce immune overactivity responsible for causing PM and DM.

-Acthar® is the only FDA approved drug for PM and DM other than corticosteroids.
+Acthar® is the only FDA approved drug for PM and DM other than glucocorticoids.
 Although Acthar® has FDA approval for treating PM and DM, there is very limited data on the effectiveness of the therapy.
 Ongoing studies are being performed to evaluate the role for Acthar® in the treatment of PM and DM.

 Supplements and Vitamins are not regulated by the FDA so companies that produce them can list ingredients that are actually not included in the supplement.
 You will want to ensure to do research before trying any supplement